An inside/outside Ramsey theorem and recursion theory: Weihrauch degrees preliminaries

 We use the following formulation of $\cads$ as a multi-valued function. \begin{Definition} $\cads$ (\emph{for the cohesive ascending/descending sequence principle}) is the following multi-valued function. \begin{itemize} \item Input/instance: An infinite linear order $L = (L, <_L)$.

 \item Output/solution: An infinite $H \subseteq L$ such that $(H, <_L)$ is stable. \end{itemize} \end{Definition}

 The definition of $\cads$ is also sensitive to the precise formulation of \emph{stable}.
 For the purposes of this discussion, call a linear order \emph{strictly stable} if it is of order-type $\omega$, $\omega^*$, or $\omega + \omega^*$.
 Let $\cadsst$ denote the multi-valued function defined in the same way as $\cads$, except with \emph{strictly stable} in place of \emph{stable}.
 Then $\cads \ltW \cadsst$.
 The difference in uniformity between $\cads$ and $\cadsst$ is due to the fact that any finite suborder of an infinite linear order can be extended to an infinite stable suborder but not necessarily to an infinite strictly stable suborder.
+The following proposition requires no great originality, but we include a proof in order to complete the discussion.

 \begin{Proposition} $\cadsst \nleqW \cads$.
 Therefore $\cads \ltW \cadsst$. \end{Proposition}